rosetta-ai/rosetta_recsys2019/README.md

 ## Training & Submission

 The models are all trained in an end-to-end fashion.
-To train each of the three models, simply run the following commands:
+To train and predict each of the three models, simply run the following commands:
 ```
 python run_nn.py
 python run_lgb.py